Wjmoore32001/EzyReadComics/README.md

 - Use published date as the main issue date.
 - Let issue #1 populate the parent run description when possible.
 - Keep reading tracking user-specific.
-- Keep tracking actions user-confirmed when they can affect multiple saved statuses.
+- Keep run follow actions user-confirmed in the modal when they can affect multiple issue statuses.
 - Avoid recommendation logic, reading-order algorithms, events, characters, creators, and story-arc features until the core catalog and tracking experience is stable.